Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Outlook

 \section{Outlook}

-The present work can be extended in different directions to include finite temperature field theory, quantum-statistics, application to non-oscillator systems, super-symmetric theories and quantum field theories involving fermions and gauge-fields etc.
+In this report we have confined the application of the scheme to some bench-mark systems in quantum mechanics and quantum field theory, namely the anharmonic interactions in one-dimension including the quartic-, sextic- and octic-anharmonic oscillators , the quartic-double well-oscillators and to the $~g \phi^{4}~$ quantum field theory.
+The investigation can be extended in different directions, i.e. to include finite temperature field theory, quantum-statistics, non-oscillator systems, super-symmetric cases and quantum field theories involving fermions and gauge-fields etc.

-Possible applications of the results derived here are envisaged in diverse area of current interest including critical phenomena (involving a scalar field as the order-parameter [84]), inflationary cosmology [87], finite temperature field theory [120] , exploration of the vacuum structure [91] of pure gluonic-QCD and Higgs sector of the standard model ( by extending [90] the analysis to the spontaneously broken phase, which corresponds to the case of negative bare-mass $~m^{2}<0~$).
+Possible applications of the results derived here are envisaged in diverse area of current interest including critical phenomena (involving a scalar field as the order-parameter [84]), inflationary cosmology [87], finite temperature field theory [121] , exploration of the vacuum structure [91] of pure gluonic-QCD and Higgs sector of the standard model ( by extending [90] the analysis to the spontaneously broken phase, which corresponds to the case of negative bare-mass $~m^{2}<0~$).

 One immediate task could be to apply MFPT to other systems known to be Borel non-summable in SFPT [94] to determine whether summability can be restored in such cases.
-Similarly, tunnel-splitting of energy levels [95] can be studied after computation of perturbation correction to the excitation spectrum of the QDWO using more realistic [119] input - Hamiltonian, if necessary.
+Similarly, tunnel-splitting of energy levels [95] can be studied after computation of perturbation correction to the excitation spectrum of the QDWO using more realistic [122] input - Hamiltonian, if necessary.
 Application to other Hamiltonian-systems are envisaged in a straight forward manner in view of the universal nature of the approximation scheme.

+\\{\textit{Acknowledgments}}\\ Collaboration with Dr. Nabghan Santi and Dr. Noubihary Pradhanon on several aspects of the reasearch presented herein is acknowledged.
+The author acknowledges useful comments and suggestions from the anonymous referees of the journals at references [48],[50],[82] and[110] .
+The computation and library facilities at the Institute of Physics, Bhubaneswar (IOPB) and NISER, India are gratefully acknowledged where one of the authors , (BPM) held positions of guest-scientist and visiting faculty respectively.
+The author is thankful to Prof. F.M.Fernandez for help in symbolic-computation using Maple and for helpful comments.
+Useful remarks from Profs.
+A. M. Srivastava, S. G. Mishra and P. Agrawall during seminar talks on the topic(s) of this investigation are gratefully acknowledged.